June Havoc: Film and stage

 (1943); Betty Grable in When My Baby Smiles at Me with Dan Dailey (1948); and Betty Hutton in Red, Hot, and Blue with Victor Mature (1949).

 She also played leading roles in several films noir: Intrigue with George Raft (1947), Chicago Deadline with Alan Ladd (1949), The Story of Molly X with John Russell (1949), and Once A Thief with Cesar Romero (1950).
 Havoc's best-remembered film role was probably as the Jewish, yet closeted about her identity, secretary in the Elia Kazan Oscar-winning best film Gentleman's Agreement.

 In the late 1950s, Havoc decided that she wanted to act in classic plays.
 In 1956, she worked with the Phoenix Theatre Company, first starring as Queen Jocasta opposite John Kerr in The Infernal Machine, playwright Jean Cocteau’s retelling of the Oedipus myth.
 New York Times critic Brooks Atkinson opined that her performance brought “a gravity and force that become the tragic situation.”
 Next Havoc played Titania in A Midsummer Night's Dream at the American Shakespeare Festival Theater & Academy.
 Atkinson called her Titania “conspicuously delightful” and found her performance, along with those of Barbara Barrie and Inga Swenson, “a fine Shakespeare revel.”
 She then returned to the Phoenix Theatre company for the production of The Beaux' Stratagem.
-Atkinson observed that Havoc played Mrs. Sullen “as a lovely lady with an infectious sense of humor.”
+Atkinson observed Havoc played Mrs. Sullen “as a lovely lady with an infectious sense of humor.”